SnootyMonkey/Falkland-CMS/contributing.md

 ## Development and Contributing

-Please fork [Falkland CMS on GitHub](https://github.com/SnootyMonkey/Falkland-CMS) if you'd like to enhance it.
-Submit your pull requests if you'd like to contribute back your enhancements.
+If you'd like to enhance Falkland CMS, please fork [Falkland CMS on GitHub](https://github.com/SnootyMonkey/Falkland-CMS).
+If you'd like to contribute back your enhancements, please submit your pull requests to the dev branch.
 I promise to look at every pull request and incorporate it, or at least provide feedback on why if I won't.

+If you want to contribute to the documentation, there is a [separate guide](https://github.com/SnootyMonkey/Falkland-CMS/blob/gh-pages/README.md).

 ### Branches